Magnitude 7.3 earthquake causes widespread damage in Pacific island nation of Vanuatu

 Video shared by the Vanuatu Broadcasting and Television Corporation showed crowds outside the hospital.
 Phone numbers for the police, the hospital and other public agencies did not connect.

-Accounts of people trapped inside collapsed buildings could also not immediately be verified.
-A video posted on social media appeared to show crumpled buildings in Port Vila, including one that had collapsed onto cars.
-A Red Cross spokesperson in Fiji said the head of the aid agency’s Vanuatu office had reported widespread damage before communications were cut off.
+A video posted on social media appeared to show crumpled buildings in Port Vila, including one that had collapsed onto its lower floors and cars parked on the street below.
+Amanda Laithwaite said her husband was among a group of rescuers attempting to shift the roof of the three-story building because they believed people were trapped inside, but their progress was slow without specialist machinery.

-A building housing a number of diplomatic missions in Port Vila — including those of the United States, Britain, France and New Zealand — was significantly damaged, New Zealand’s Foreign Ministry said.
-Officials were in the process of accounting for New Zealand High Commission staff, a spokesperson said.
+Elsewhere, a building housing a number of diplomatic missions in Port Vila — including those of the United States, Britain, France and New Zealand — was significantly damaged, several of its tenants said.
+But there were no reports of embassy staff unaccounted for.

-The U.S. Embassy’s Facebook page said its office was closed until further notice.

 McGarry said a “massive landslide” at the international shipping terminal was likely to impede the country’s recovery.
 The airport’s runway is also damaged, he said.